-The Operational Risk Committee reports regularly to the Board Risk Committee that in turn reports to the Board.
+The Operational Risk Committee reports regularly to the Executive Committee and then to the Board Risk Committee that in turn reports to the Board.

 The Information Risk Committee, a sub-committee of the Operational Risk Committee is responsible for ensuring that The Nottingham's information is securely managed.